deshxpm/EnukSoftware/README.md

 # EnukSoftware
 Django Rest API

-Created Django Rest api which allows only authenticated users to upload the image of maximum size of 500 KB. use of JWT for authentication user by JSON WEB TOKEN use SQLite3 database with an UserProfile table customize default django User table for store user data & ImageWarehouse table for store images. created Api for Registration new User.
+1. Created Django Rest api which allows only authenticated users to upload the image of maximum size of 500 KB.
+2. Use of JWT for authentication user by JSON WEB TOKEN
+3. use SQLite3 database with an UserProfile table customize default django User table for store user data & ImageWarehouse table for store images.
+4. created Api for Registration new User.

 ##### Requirements OR Dependencies #####
 asgiref==3.5.2